How to Find Your Product Key in Windows 11

 Checking status with slmgr

 You can also check your activation status using the slmgr /dli command.
-This displays your license type and a partial product key.
-It helps you see if you’re using a Retail, OEM (Original Equipment Manufacturer), or Volume license.
+This command shows your license type and a partial product key, helping you identify if you have a Retail, OEM (Original Equipment Manufacturer), or Volume license.

 Using an app to find your key